UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![Shell Buttons Clip](shell_buttons_clip.jpg)

-5. Mount the LIDAR holder using **2xM5x15mm Cap Socket** screws from SHELL zip bag (red arrows).
+5. Mount the LIDAR holder using **2xM3x8mm Cap Socket** screws from zip bag (red arrows).
 Also unscrew the front plate and save the 4 screws that hold it in place (green arrow).

     ![Lidar and Front plate](lidar_front_plate.jpg)